-Morganite is the ideal gem for realizing the equality in all relationships, and aids in developing loving and effective communication between partners.
-As a heart crystal it can assist in finding one’s soulmate, or in deepening the connection of your current relationship.
+Morganite is the ideal gem for realizing equality in all relationships, and aids in developing loving and effective communication between partners.
+As a heart crystal, it can assist in finding one’s soulmate, or in deepening the connection of your current relationship.
 Morganite encourages growth, confidence, and inner power, making this a perfect choice for your engagement ring.
-And because it is associated with the heart chakra, it also aids in treating the physical heart and has been said to alleviate palpitations and other heart related issues.
+And because it is associated with the heart chakra, it also aids in treating the physical heart and has been said to alleviate palpitations and other heart-related issues.

 The Ashlee Elizabeth, Pear Shaped Morganite Engagement Ring

 Morganite measures in at 7.5-8 on the Mohs Scale, the universally accepted ranking that measures gemstone hardness (diamonds are the hardest gem at a 10).
 Morganite may be more susceptible to chipping or cracking, and like all engagement rings, are not suitable for 24/7 wear, but if you work with a skilled jewelry designer like Abby Sparks Jewelry, you can be sure you’ll start with a high-quality stone that’s set in a design that will protect the morganite from everyday damages.